hap-java/HAP-Java/README.md

 HAP-Java
 =========
-HAP-Java is a Java implementation of the Homekit Accessory Protocol.
+HAP-Java is a Java implementation of the HomeKit Accessory Protocol.

-Using this library, you can create your own Homekit Accessory or Homekit Accessory Bridge.
+Using this library, you can create your own HomeKit Accessory or HomeKit Accessory Bridge.

 This library would not have been possible without [Tian Zhang](https://github.com/KhaosT) who did a lot of the hard work of figuring out how the protocol works in his NodeJS implementation.